Anny26022/live3.github.io/README.md

-# NSE Multi-EMA Stock Screener & Dashboard
+# TradingView Screener & Dashboard

 A modern, mobile-friendly Streamlit web app for advanced stock screening, analytics, and dashboards—focused on Indian and global markets (NSE/BSE and worldwide).
 Effortlessly scan for high-momentum stocks above multiple EMAs, visualize price bands, analyze company financials, and export results—all with an intuitive, responsive UI. **Supports cross-asset, cross-exchange, and global scanning using TradingView's data universe.**